-- Keep written records of any concerns about learners (noting the date, event and action taken) on CPOMS, even where there is no need to refer the matter to Children's Services immediately; - Ensure all records are kept secure and in locked locations and in compliance with the Trust's Data Protection Policy and Data Retention policies; - Adhere to the procedures set out in the LSCP Guidelines and Procedures and the Trust's policy on 'Dealing With Allegations against staff' for when an allegation is made against a member of staff; - Ensure the criminal background of applicants for vacant posts are checked in accordance with current DBS and DfE guidance; - Designate Local Governing Committee (LGC) member for safeguarding who will review the implementation of the school's safeguarding policy and procedure is Hannah Ripping; - The Headteacher should be informed of all low-level concerns and make the final decision on how to respond.
+- 2. there is an unexplained absence (or the school are unhappy with the explanation received) of more than two days duration from school (or one day following a weekend). - Work to develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at initial case conferences core groups and child protection meetings; - Ensure written reports are provided for Initial Child Protection Case Conference (ICPCC's) and child protection meetings; - Keep written records of any concerns about learners (noting the date, event and action taken) on CPOMS, even where there is no need to refer the matter to Children's Services immediately; - Ensure all records are kept secure and in locked locations and in compliance with the Trust's Data Protection Policy and Data Retention policies; - Adhere to the procedures set out in the LSCP Guidelines and Procedures and the Trust's policy on 'Dealing With Allegations against staff' for when an allegation is made against a member of staff; - Ensure the criminal background of applicants for vacant posts are checked in accordance with current DBS and DfE guidance; - Designate Local Governing Committee (LGC) member for safeguarding who will review the implementation of the school's safeguarding policy and procedure: Mrs A Cooper-Haywood - The Headteacher should be informed of all low-level concerns and make the final decision on how to respond.
 Where appropriate this can be done in consultation with the DSL: - Ensure all allegations against staff are reported to the Local Authority Designated Officer (LADO) within the same working day.
 The LADO will then decide what action to take.
-Contact details and referral pathway are detailed on the LSCP website and are referred to here for your reference:

-https://www.safeguardingchildren.co.uk/

-• Ensure that any concerns regarding supply staff are fully investigated and reported to the agency and the LADO to determine a suitable outcome.
+Contact details and referral pathway are detailed on the LSCP website and are referred to here for your reference: - www.safeguardingchildren.co.uk/Resources/lado-referral-form/ - Ensure that any concerns regarding supply staff are fully investigated and reported to the agency and the LADO to determine a suitable outcome.

-Local Authority Safeguarding advisor: Zoe Fryer
+Local Authority Safeguarding advisor: Zoe Fryer zoe.fryer@northyorks.gov.uk

+LADO Contact Details:

+Manager: Marie Pettman

+Julie Kaye

+Andy Kenyon

+Email - lado@northyorks.gov.uk

-LADO Contact Details : Julie Kaye 01609 533080
+01609 533080